medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                            show this help message and exit --rate-limit RATE_LIMIT               Authorized number of hits by minutes.
 Defaults to 6.
 Rcfile key: crowdtangle.rate_limit.
 Can also be configured in a .minetrc file as "crowdtangle.rate_limit" or read from the MINET_CROWDTANGLE_RATE_LIMIT env variable.
-  -o OUTPUT, --output OUTPUT            Path to the output file.
-By default, everything will be printed to stdout.
   -t TOKEN, --token TOKEN               CrowdTangle dashboard API token.
 Rcfile key: crowdtangle.token.
 Can also be configured in a .minetrc file as "crowdtangle.token" or read from the MINET_CROWDTANGLE_TOKEN env variable.
   --no-breakdown                        Whether to skip statistics breakdown by post type in the CSV output.
   -f {csv,jsonl}, --format {csv,jsonl}  Output format.
 Defaults to `csv`.
   -l LIMIT, --limit LIMIT               Maximum number of accounts to retrieve.
 Will fetch every account by default.
   --list-id LIST_ID                     Optional list id from which to retrieve accounts.
+  -o OUTPUT, --output OUTPUT            Path to the output file.
+By default, the results will be printed to stdout.

 examples: